The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 program.

-is Sr Staff Physicist over at Case Western Reserve UNiversity and moderator of the Case
+is Sr Staff Physicist over at Case Western Reserve University and moderator of the Case

 Amateur Radio Club, W8EDU.